ptomulik/testmd/rst/README.rst

-Having an (IMAP) folder, where I collect certain messages forwarded to me by my users, the **Resubmit** tool extracts all attached messages (spam samples, for example) from emails in the folder, for each extracted attachment it composes a **new** message with the attachment attached to the **new** message and sends it to the specified destination.
+Having an (IMAP) folder, where I collect certain messages forwarded to me by my users, the **Resubmit** tool extracts all attached messages (spam samples, for example) from emails in the folder, then for each extracted attachment it composes a **new** message with the extracted attachment attached to it and sends it to the specified recipient(s).

 Motivation
 ----------